 Chronic, cumulative stress (e.g. due to poverty, racism, etc.)

 I use Somatic Experiencing (SE) to treat physical and emotional trauma, PTSD, overwhelm, and stress-related conditions.
 The Somatic Experiencing Trauma Institute describes SE as "a potent psychobiological method for resolving trauma symptoms and relieving chronic stress.
 It resets the nervous system, restores inner balance, enhances resilience to stress, and increases people's vitality, equanimity, and capacity to actively engage in life."

 For more information about trauma and SE, check out these links:

-Please feel free to contact Erinn with any questions you have about the telehealth model.
+Erinn is currently offering both in-person and remote sessions.
+Please feel free to contact Erinn with any questions about COVID-19 safety protocols.

 When we go through the enormous transition to becoming a parent, there is a lot that we gain, and a lot that we lose.
 Perinatal counselling is for parents, and folks on their way to becoming parents, who need some support with their mental or emotional well-being at any point from the moment they start considering conception through to about three years postpartum.

 Examples of issues that perinatal counselling can help parents cope with include:

 Depression, anxiety, or trauma during pregnancy - Fertility challenges - Miscarriage